kompics/docs/tutorial/simulation/pingpong/pingpong.rst

 There are several types of operations Operation(,1,2,3,4,5) that can be interpreted by the simulator and they differ in the number of parameters they take to customize the generated events.
 The parameters are given as distributions.
 There are a number of distributions provided by the simulator, or you can write your own distribution by extending :java:ref:`se.sics.kompics.simulator.adaptor.distributions.Distribution`.

-In order to start the stochastic processes and to define the iterative/parallel behaviour, the :java:ref:`se.sics.kompics.simulator.SimulationScenario.StochasticProcess` has a number of methods like ``start...`` and ``terminate...``.
+In order to start the stochastic processes and to define the iterative/parallel behaviour, the :java:ref:`se.sics.kompics.simulator.SimulationScenario.StochasticProcess` has a number of start/terminate methods.

 If we want to start the two stochastic process above, a possible example would be: